 CANADA FX-C$ strengthens after Bank of Canada rate decision

-TORONTO, Sept 4 (Reuters) - The Canadian dollar strengthened against the U.S. dollar on Wednesday after the Bank of Canada held its benchmark interest rate steady at 1 percent.
+TORONTO Dec 4 (Reuters) - The Canadian dollar extended gains against the U.S. dollar after the Bank of Canada held interest rates steady and kept its rate hike bias, repeating the formula it used in October despite weaker-than-expected economic growth.

 © Thomson Reuters 2016 All rights reserved.